bodmandao/learning-platform/README.md

 ```rust
 dfx canister call icp_rust_boilerplate_backend get_all_lottery_draws '()'
 ```
-This function retrieves a list of all conducted lottery draws.

 You can run the following commands to start working on it :